Jassa Singh Ahluwalia: Nadir Shah's invasion

 In 1739, Nadir Shah, the Persian ruler, invaded much of Northern India, including Punjab, defeating the Mughals at the Battle of Karnal in 1739, he plundered the city of Delhi (Shahjahanabad) robbing it of treasures like the Peacock throne, the Kohinoor diamond and the Darya-i-Noor diamond.
 Meanwhile, all the Khalsa bands got together and passed a resolution that Nadir shah had plundered the city of Delhi and now he is taking Indian women as slaves to his country.
 Sikhs made a plan to free all the slaves.
 Jassa Singh Ahluwalia was 21 years old at that time, he planned raids to free all slaves.
 He along with other Sikh bands attacked Nadir shah forces, freed all slaves and sent those slaves back to their families safely.

 Ahluwalia participated in many battles as well where he proved himself to be a natural leader.
 In a 1748 meeting of the Sarbat Khalsa, Nawab Kapur Singh appointed him as his successor.
 His followers awarded him the title Sultan-ul-Qaum (King of the Nation).

 The raids of Ahmed Shah Abdali

-Ahmad Shah Durrani, Nader Shah's seniormost general, succeeded to the throne of Afghanistan when Shah was murdered in June 1747.
+Ahmad Shah Durrani, Nader Shah's senior most general, succeeded to the throne of Afghanistan when Shah was murdered in June 1747.
 He established his own dynasty, the Sadozai, which was the name of the Pashtun khel to which he belonged.

 Starting from December 1747 till 1769, Abdali made a total of nine incursions into the north India.
 His repeated invasions weakened the Mughal administration of North India.
 At the Third Battle of Panipat, he along with Nawab of Oudh and Rohillas, defeated the Marathas, who after a treaty signed in 1752 became the protector of the Mughal throne at Delhi and were controlling much of North India, and Kashmir.
 However they were never able to subdue the Sikhs in the Punjab.